gdlow/brickguard/README.md

 🆘 **BrickGuard will help you in 2 ways:** 🆘

-1. BrickGuard runs an internal DNS resolver that blocks malicious sites and adult content so you can enjoy safer, less crappy internet right off the bat. 🏏
+1. BrickGuard runs an internal DNS resolver that allows you to block ads, adult content and other malicious sites (phishing, tracking, malware) so you can enjoy safer, less crappy internet right off the bat. 🏏

-2. Fighting an addiction to adult content or other vices?
+2. Fighting an addiction to adult content or other online vices?
 We believe that the best way to quit is by blocking bad sites altogether and giving a trusted friend accountability over your online presence.
 You can opt-in for BrickGuard to send weekly reports about your streak, the bad sites you've tried to visit, as well as any attempts to change the service configuration. 💂

 🌟 **Features!** 🌟